 Vaulted Ceiling

-A vaulted ceiling is usually recommended for the living room, the dining area, the master bedroom, or basically any other room or space in the home that enjoys a fairly ample amount of square footage.
+A vaulted overhead is usually recommended for the living room, the dining area, the master bedroom, or basically any other room or space in the home that enjoys a fairly ample amount of square footage.

 Panned Ceiling